 Mongolian spots, flat patches of slate-blue or blue-green color that resemble ink stains on the back, buttocks, or elsewhere on the skin, are found in more than half of black, Native American, and Asian infants and less often in white babies.
 These spots are of no significance and almost always fade or disappear within a few years.

 Strawberry or capillary hemangiomas are raised red marks caused by collections of widened blood vessels in the skin.
-These birthmarks may appear pale at birth and then typically become red and enlarge during the first months of life.
+These may appear pale at birth, then become red and enlarge during the first months of life.
 Then, they usually shrink and disappear without treatment within the first 6 years.

 Port-wine stains, which are large, flat, reddish-purple birthmarks, won't disappear on their own.
-As the child gets older, concerns (your or the child's) about cosmetic appearance may require the attention of a dermatologist.
+As a child gets older, cosmetic appearance concerns may require the attention of a dermatologist.

-Common brown or black moles, known as pigmented nevi, may also be present at birth or appear or deepen in color as the child gets older.
+Common brown or black moles, known as pigmented nevi, also can be present at birth or appear (or get darker) as a child gets older.
 Larger moles or those with an unusual appearance should be brought to a doctor's attention because some may require removal.

 Several harmless skin rashes and conditions may be present at birth or appear during the first few weeks.
 Tiny, flat, yellow or white spots on the nose and chin, called milia, are caused by the collection of secretions in skin glands and will disappear within the first few weeks.

 Miliaria — small, raised, red bumps that often have a white or yellow "head" — is sometimes called infant acne because of its appearance.
-Although miliaria often occurs on the face and may be present on large areas of the body, it's a harmless condition that will go away within the first several weeks with normal skin care.
+Although miliaria often occurs on the face and can appear on large areas of the body, it's a harmless condition that will go away within the first several weeks with normal skin care.

-Despite the frightening sound of its medical name, erythema toxicum is also a harmless newborn rash consisting of red blotches with pale or yellowish bumps at the center, which give the rash a hive-like appearance.
+Despite the frightening sound of its medical name, erythema toxicum is a harmless newborn rash consisting of red blotches with pale or yellowish bumps at the center, which can resemble hives.
 This rash usually blossoms during the first day or two after birth and disappears within a week.

 The first days and weeks of a newborn's life are a time of great wonder and delight for most new parents.
-However, being responsible for such a seemingly fragile creature can be intimidating, particularly if you're unfamiliar with how a normal newborn looks and behaves.
+However, being responsible for this tiny creature can be scary, particularly if you're not familiar with how a newborn looks and behaves.

-If you feel anxious or uncertain about any aspect of caring for your infant, don't hesitate to consult your doctor, other health care professionals, or family or friends who have had experience caring for a newborn, too.
+If you feel anxious or uncertain about any part of caring for your baby, don't hesitate to call your doctor, other health care professionals, or family or friends who have had experience caring for a newborn.